 If you or a loved one are struggling with addiction, you will find that there are distinct phases between the first use and moving toward recovery.
 When you start looking for addiction treatment therapy in San Antonio, TX, San Antonio Recovery Center is here to help.
 We understand the complex nature of addiction.
 Our caring counselors and medical staff are here to help you on your path to recovery.

-Mental health and addiction professionals agree that there are five stages of addiction recovery.
-Most individuals go through these stages on the path to recovery.
+Mental health and addiction professionals agree that there are five stages of addiction.
+Most individuals go through these stages as their addiction progresses.

 1. The First Use of Drugs or Alcohol